anderson-aristotle/js/README.md

 different use as well--as a script runner.
 Let's see how that works while we explore some examples of flow control.

-To exit your REPL using `CTRL-d` and let's write some code in actual files.
+To exit your REPL, use CTRL-d or type `.exit` and let's write some code in actual files.

 #### Printing to the Console